KTStephano/peaches-bot.docs/tutorials/tutorial03.markdown

 ![select](/peaches-bot.docs/assets/t03/select.png)

+# Getting the Type

+In each of these examples we've used things like `.String`, `.User`, `.Channel` when dealing with command inputs.
+Each of these functions tries to convert the given input to the requested type, and if it fails it returns empty (nil).
+There are more of these types of functions that you can use.
+Here is the full list:

+.Bool | Interprets input as bool if possible
+.Integer | Interprets the input as int64 if possible .Float | Interprets the input as float64 if possible .String | Interprets the input
+.User | Interprets as User if possible
+.Member | Interprets as Member if possible (Member is a guild-specific entry for a User, and within it is contained a nested .User field)
+.Message | Interprets as Message if possible
+.Role | Interprets as Role if possible
+.Channel | Interprets as Channel if possible

 # Modifying slash command permissions

 After a command has been created, it's possible to manage its permissions from within Discord itself.
 To do this, in your server go to `Server Settings`, then `Integrations`, then find Peaches.
 From here you can click on the commands and edit the permissions.
 Here is an example of editing the hello command from the first tutorial: